 Yes, you can.
 Some flu vaccines are made using eggs.
 As a result, the vaccines have tiny amounts of egg proteins in them.
-However, this doesn't necessarily mean that if you're allergic to eggs you can't get a flu shot.
+But this doesn't mean that if you're allergic to eggs you can't get a flu shot.
 You can still get a flu vaccine if you have an egg allergy.

 A skin test may be needed to see if you're truly allergic to eggs.
 A nurse or doctor will scratch a tiny amount of egg protein on your skin and watch to see if your skin reacts to it.

-If the skin test is positive, you'll still probably be able to get the flu vaccine.
+If the skin test is positive, you'll still likely be able to get the flu vaccine.
 Your doctor may want you to wait 30 minutes before leaving, in case you have a reaction.